JasonJZLiu/Gesture-Controlled-5-DOF-Robotic-Arm-using-Computer-Vision/README.md

 The following is a demo video of this project: https://www.youtube.com/watch?v=PDEdxRVkMdo

-If you want to check out the full description of the project, including the downloadable STL files and a part list, check out the following link: https://grabcad.com/library/5-dof-robotic-arm-6
+If you want to read up on the full description of the project, including the downloadable STL files and a part list, check out the following link: https://grabcad.com/library/5-dof-robotic-arm-6